amitdas022/application-demo/README.md

 This section summarizes the application's features from a user/developer perspective:

 -   **User Authentication (Authorization Code Flow)**: Users log in by being redirected to Okta CIC's Universal Login page.
 After successful authentication, Okta CIC redirects the user back to `/callback.html`, which then sends an authorization code to your backend (`/api/auth.js`).
 The backend securely exchanges this code for `id_token`, `access_token`, and `refresh_token`.
 User roles are derived from Okta group memberships, which are included as a `groups` claim in the ID token.
+The `groups` claim is configured in Okta to be **always** included in the ID token if a user has group memberships.

 -   **Logout**: When a user logs out, their local session is cleared, and they are redirected to Okta CIC's logout endpoint to terminate their session.
 Okta CIC then redirects them back to your application's login page.